armbian/documentation/docs/User-Guide_Getting-Started.md

     Armbian_25.2.1_Bananapicm4io_bookworm_current_6.12.13_minimal.img.xz: OK
     ```

-!!! question "How to check download authenticity?"
+!!! question "How to check the download authenticity?"

     All our images are digitally signed.
 It is therefore possible to check their authenticity.
-Linux and macOS user might need to install the required tools first: for Debian/Ubuntu, this can be done via `sudo apt-get install gnupg `, and for macOS use `brew install gnupg ` on macOS.
-Windows users can install the [GnuPG from here](https://gnupg.org/download/).
+Linux and macOS user might need to install the required tools first: for Debian/Ubuntu, this can be done via `sudo apt-get install gnupg `, and for macOS use `brew install gnupg `.
+Windows users can install [GnuPG from here](https://gnupg.org/download/).
 To check the authenticity, you will need the public key that was used to sign the images.
 This key can be retrieved from a keyserver or from the Debian/Ubuntu package repository (this step only needs to be done once):

     ```sh
     # download the public key either from a keyserver